tmscarla/spotify-recsys-challenge/run/README.md

     > $ ./generate_all_npz.sh online

-2. Then move back to the root folder of the project and launch the following script to generate the clustered matrices
+2. Then move to the /run folder of the project and launch the following script to generate the clustered matrices

     > $ python gen_clustered_matrices_main.py online